uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 Each of these annotations shall mark a method to act as a handler for one of the APIs.

-**HTTP:** these methods will be registered to Spark as route handlers during initialization.
+**HTTP:** These methods will be registered to Spark as route handlers during initialization.

 **XMLRPC:** `BaseHandler` will search for a requested method in a list of methods annotated with `@XmlRpcApiEndpoint` in the class during a request.